devProMaleek/Data-Science/README.md

 # Data-Science
-This is logistic Regession file
+This is logistic Regession file.
+It is one of my first project in data science